TL;DR

 - Therapies: This covers treatments like physiotherapy, osteopathy, and chiropractic care, often up to a set number of sessions per year.
 This is invaluable for contractors with musculoskeletal issues from desk work.

 - Mental Health Cover: Support for mental health is an increasingly important feature.
-Policies can cover psychiatric consultations, therapy sessions (like CBT), and inpatient psychiatric care.
+Policies may cover psychiatric consultations, therapy sessions (like CBT), and inpatient psychiatric care.
 For high-pressure contractor roles, this can be a lifeline.

 - Digital GP: Most modern policies include a 24/7 virtual GP service.
 This allows you to get a GP appointment via phone or video call, often within a couple of hours.
 It’s perfect for getting quick advice, a diagnosis for a minor issue, or a referral without leaving your home office.